 To us, the Bathtub Gin Navy Strength is quite a departure.
 While there have been differences in all of the gins within the series, they have all shared enough to be considered a family.
 Similar botanical contents leading to warm, soft juniper and orangey citrus notes perhaps being the linking factor between them.
 The Navy Strength leaves this behind and combines its high 57% ABV with spices and other botanicals that make it stand out as different to the rest.
 A black swan of sorts, and compelling for much the same reasons.

-Spirity high alcohol level is apparent on the nose and so too on the palate – it certainly warms the cheeks!
-Cinnamon and cardamom along with other spices are obvious on the palate, as too is the juniper and citrus.
+Spirity alcohol is apparent on the nose and so too on the palate – it certainly warms the cheeks!
+Cinnamon and cardamom along with other spices are obvious to taste, as too are the juniper and citrus.
 These are supported by an earthier clove like note, leading to a long cinnamon and juniper finish.
 This definitely feels Christmassy and it’s easy to see this working in a hot toddy.
-The alcoholic strength adds to the punch but it’s the amount of dried spice, curried flavours that sets you back.
+The alcoholic strength adds to the punch but it’s the amount of dried spice and curried flavours that sets you back.
 It’s like being hit in the face by a firecracker during Diwali.

 BATHTUB SLOE GIN TO TASTE…

-Considered as a series of gins, it’s an impressive achievement for the Master of Malt team as it’s rare to see all the styles and sub categories of gin represented in one producer’s portfolio.
+Considered as a series of gins, it’s an impressive achievement for the Master of Malt team, as it’s rare to see all the styles and sub categories of gin represented in one producer’s portfolio.
 Many producers simply opt for different gins and not different styles of gin (Hayman’s and Herno being a noteworthy exception to this).
 On top of this, and perhaps the crowning achievement, is that the range is available in 30ml tasters.
-A set of them surely has to be a must purchase as to be able to taste gins in all their different sub sections and styles is quite hard to do at once.
+A set of them surely has to be a must purchase as to be able to taste gins in all their different sub sections and styles is a rare treat.